RaduTeodorProsie/wordle_solver/README.md

 # wordle_solver

-A small, fast interactive Wordle solver (Rust) that suggests guesses and filters possible answers based on feedback.
+A small and fast interactive Wordle solver (Rust) that suggests guesses and filters possible answers based on feedback.
 Feedback accepts G (green), Y (yellow), and B (grey) in either case.

 ---